-Most of the drug-drug interactions of DPP4 inhibitors involve mainly Saxagliptin as it is metabolised extensively by CYP3A4 enzyme.
-The plasma concentrations of Saxagliptin increased by the concomitant administration of CYP3A4 and P-gp inhibitors such as Ketoconazole and Diltiazem and future studies are required to confirm the possibility of drug-drug interactions with other CYP3A4 inhibitors.
-In addition, other DPP4 inhibitors such as Sitagliptin, Linagliptin, Gemigliptin and Teneligliptin interact with CYP3A4 inhibitors insignificantly as they are weak substrates of CYP3A4 enzyme.
-The prescribers and the pharmacists are required to be aware of the drug-drug interactions of Saxagliptin to prevent adverse complications.
+Most of the drug-drug interactions of DPP4 inhibitors involve mainly saxagliptin as it is metabolized extensively by the CYP3A4 enzyme.
+The plasma concentrations of saxagliptin increased by the concomitant administration of CYP3A4 and P-gp inhibitors such as ketoconazole and diltiazem and future studies are required to confirm the possibility of drug-drug interactions with other CYP3A4 inhibitors.
+In addition, other DPP4 inhibitors such as sitagliptin, linagliptin, gemigliptin and teneligliptin interact with CYP3A4 inhibitors insignificantly as they are weak substrates of CYP3A4 enzyme.
+The prescribers and the pharmacists are required to be aware of the drug-drug interactions of saxagliptin to prevent adverse complications.

 Ketoconazole

 Ketoconazole is an antifungal agent and it is a known potent inhibitor of CYP3A4 enzyme and P-gp transporter[15].
-It has been observed that the plasma exposure of Saxagliptin was increased by the concurrent administration of Ketoconazole due to the inhibition of CYP3A4 enzyme-mediated metabolism of Saxagliptin and a weak inhibition of P-gp mediated transport.
-Hence, it has been suggested to use lowest therapeutic dose (2.5 mg) of Saxagliptin when concomitant use of Ketoconazole and Saxagliptin is necessary[16].
-Significant elevation of plasma concentrations of Gemigliptin was observed in healthy male Korean volunteers who took Ketoconazole along with Gemigliptin[17] while there was no significant interaction reported with the concomitant use of Ketoconazole and Teneligliptin[18].
+It has been observed that the plasma exposure of saxagliptin was increased by the concurrent administration of ketoconazole due to the inhibition of CYP3A4 enzyme-mediated metabolism of saxagliptin and a weak inhibition of P-gp mediated transport.
+Hence, it has been suggested to use the lowest therapeutic dose (2.5 mg) of saxagliptin when concomitant use of ketoconazole and saxagliptin is necessary[16].
+Significant elevation of plasma concentrations of gemigliptin was observed in healthy male Korean volunteers who took ketoconazole along with gemigliptin[17] while there was no significant interaction reported with the concomitant use of ketoconazole and teneligliptin[18].

 Diltiazem

 Diltiazem is a calcium channel blocker and it is indicated in the management of hypertension, angina and certain cardiac arrhythmias.
-Diltiazem is a moderate inhibitor of CYP3A4 enzyme and P-gp transporter[19] and its coadministration with Saxagliptin resulted in significant increase in plasma exposure of Saxagliptin[16].
+Diltiazem is a moderate inhibitor of CYP3A4 enzyme and P-gp transporter[19] and its coadministration with saxagliptin resulted in a significant increase in plasma exposure of saxagliptin[16].

 Other CYP3A4 inhibitors

-The plasma concentrations of Saxagliptin might be elevated by its coadministration with strong CYP3A4 inhibitors including Macrolide antibiotics like Clarithromycin and Antiretroviral drugs (protease inhibitors) such as Ritonavir, Atazanavir, and others[20].
-Future studies are required to confirm the interaction of Macrolide antibiotics, Antiretroviral drugs, and other potent CYP3A4 inhibitors with Saxagliptin and other DPP4 inhibitors.
+The plasma concentrations of saxagliptin might be elevated by its coadministration with strong CYP3A4 inhibitors including macrolide antibiotics like clarithromycin and antiretroviral drugs (protease inhibitors) such as ritonavir, atazanavir, and others[20].
+Future studies are required to confirm the interaction of macrolide antibiotics, antiretroviral drugs and other potent CYP3A4 inhibitors with saxagliptin and other DPP4 inhibitors.

-HMG CoA reductase inhibitors (statins)
+3-Hydroxy-3-Methyl-Glutaryl-CoA reductase inhibitors (statins)

-3-Hydroxy-3-Methyl-Glutaryl-CoA reductase (HMG CoA reductase) inhibitors or statins are used to lower the risk of acute cardiovascular events by controlling dyslipidemia[21].
-Statins include Lovastatin, Simvastatin, Atorvastatin, Cerivastatin, Fluvastatin, Pravastatin, Rosuvastatin, and Pitavastatin[22] and the statins such as Lovastatin, Simvastatin, Atorvastatin and Cerivastatin are reported to be the substrates of CYP3A4 enzyme and P-gp transporter[23].
+3-Hydroxy-3-Methyl-Glutaryl-CoA reductase inhibitors or statins are used to lower the risk of acute cardiovascular events by controlling dyslipidemia[21].
+Statins include lovastatin, simvastatin, atorvastatin, cerivastatin, fluvastatin, pravastatin, rosuvastatin and pitavastatin[22].
+The statins such as lovastatin, simvastatin, atorvastatin and cerivastatin are reported to be substrates of CYP3A4 enzyme and P-gp transporter[23].

-The exposure of Saxagliptin was slightly increased by the concomitant use of Simvastatin[16] and no clinically significant changes in pharmacokinetics of Simvastatin and Sitagliptin[24] or Vildagliptin[25] was observed when they were used concomitantly.
+The exposure of saxagliptin was slightly increased by the concomitant use of simvastatin[16], and no clinically significant changes in pharmacokinetics of simvastatin and sitagliptin[24] or vildagliptin[25] was observed when they were used concomitantly.

-Although the initiation of Sitagliptin in a patient with chronic renal insufficiency and receiving Simvastatin resulted in developing the symptoms of rhabdomyolysis such as leg pain, weakness and tenderness[26] the efficacy and safety of the fixed dose combination of Sitagliptin and Simvastatin found to be acceptable[7].
-However, the pharmacokinetics of either Gemigliptin or Rosuvastatin was not altered during their concurrent use[27].
+Although the initiation of sitagliptin in a patient with chronic renal insufficiency and receiving simvastatin resulted in developing the symptoms of rhabdomyolysis such as leg pain, weakness and tenderness[26] the efficacy and safety of the fixed dose combination of sitagliptin and simvastatin was found to be acceptable[7].
+However, the pharmacokinetics of either gemigliptin or rosuvastatin was not altered during their concurrent use[27].

-Furthermore, it has been reported that a patient taking Sitagliptin and Lovastatin[28] and the patients taking Sitagliptin and Atorvastatin[29,30] developed Rhabdomyolysis.
-The patients taking Sitagliptin along with Statins like Atorvastatin and Lovastatin are required to be monitored for the symptoms of muscle toxicity.
+Furthermore, it has been reported that a patient taking sitagliptin and lovastatin[28] and the patients taking sitagliptin and atorvastatin[29,30] developed rhabdomyolysis.
+The patients taking sitagliptin along with statins like atorvastatin and lovastatin are required to be monitored for the symptoms of muscle toxicity.

 Warfarin